observablehq/stdlib/README.md

 If *step* is omitted, it defaults to 1.
 If *start* is omitted, it defaults to 0.
 The *stop* value is exclusive; it is not included in the result.
 If *step* is positive, the last element is the largest *start* + *i* \* *step* less than *stop*; if *step* is negative, the last element is the smallest *start* + *i* \* *step* greater than *stop*.
 If the returned array would contain an infinite number of values, an empty range is returned.

 The arguments are not required to be integers; however, the results are more predictable if they are.
-The values in the returned array are defined as *start* + *i* \* *step*, where *i* is an integer from zero to one minus the total number of elements in the returned array.
+The values in the returned array are defined as *start* + *i* \* *step*, where *i* is an integer from zero to the total number of elements in the returned array minus one.
 For example:

 ```js
 Generators.range(0, 1, 0.2) // 0, 0.2, 0.4, 0.6000000000000001, 0.8